Joseph Schrembs: Bishop of Cleveland

-Schrembs was given the personal title of archbishop on March 25, 1939.
-In 1940, he placed Holy Redeemer Church in Cleveland under interdict for refusing to accept his appointment of a pastor.
-During his tenure, he erected 27 parishes in Cleveland and 35 outside the city.
-In 1942, as Schrembs' diabetes worsened, Pope Pius XII named Bishop Edward Hoban as Schrembs' coadjutor bishop to help him with his duties.
+Pope Pius XII gave Schrembs the personal title of archbishop on March 25, 1939.
+In 1940, he placed Holy Redeemer Parish in Cleveland under interdict for refusing to accept his appointment of a pastor.
+During his tenure, Schrembs erected 27 parishes in Cleveland and 35 outside the city.
+In 1942, as Schrembs' diabetes worsened, Pius XII named Bishop Edward Hoban as Schrembs' coadjutor bishop to help him with his duties.

 Joseph Schrembs died on November 2, 1945, in Cleveland at age 79.

 Viewpoints

 Temperance

 In 1923, speaking to a meeting of the National Council of Catholic Women in Washington, D.C., Schrembs criticized the U.S. Government for spending millions of dollars trying to enforce Prohibition, the ban on alcoholic beverages in the United States.
-He said that the law, based on the 18th amendment to the US Constitution, was unenforceable and that high officials were breaking the law themselves by consuming alcohol.
+He said that the law, based on the Eighteenth amendment to the US Constitution, was unenforceable and that high officials were breaking the law themselves by consuming alcohol.